Recap: Cincinnati 91 Oklahoma State 68

 If Thomas continues shooting at this level and Thiam maintains his interior presence, Cincinnati will be a difficult matchup down the stretch of Big 12 play.

-Next up is AJ Dybantsa and BYU on Tuesday night for senior night to close the season at Fifth Third Arena before traveling to TCU for the regular season finale.
+Next up is BYU on Tuesday night for senior night to close the season at Fifth Third Arena before traveling to TCU for the regular season finale.